 Many Mac users have encountered a severe problem.
 That is iMac, MacBook or Mac stuck on loading bar screen while starting up or after updating macOS.

-To fix this issue, let's start with the causes.
+First, let's start with the causes.

 Why is my Mac stuck on the loading bar screen?